AutodeskGames/stingray-docs/source/interactive_help/building_levels/create_game_objects/object_panel.md

 - **Window > Create**

-Lets you create standard game objects that can be placed and modified in the game level.
-See also ~{ Create game objects }~.
+Lets you create standard level objects that can be placed and modified in the level.
+See also ~{ Create level objects }~.

 Search for the object name, or browse by category of object.